IfeeIhappy/Dipshitz/pages/about-oregano.md

 After a year of searching, nothing quite fit the bill, so I decided to make my own.
 I'm not a developer, but I'm pretty good at googling, and a few months later here we are: the smallest, simplest, feature-less blogging that I wanted this whole time.
 It's worked out pretty well for me so far, so I'm sharing it here for you to use, as well!

-Oregano is powered by [Glitch](https://glitch.com), a simple tool for creating web apps.
+Oregano is a "flat-file" blogging tool, meaning all of your pages and post exists as markdown files in easy-to-access folders on your site.
+No more futzing around with an interface that you're only using 2% of.
+It's powered by [Glitch](https://glitch.com), a simple tool for creating web apps.
 It uses [Express](https://expressjs.com) to receive and handle requests (like when someone wants to read a post), and [Showdown](https://showdownjs.com) and [Pug](https://pugjs.org) to make sure your content gets displayed correctly.
 All of the code powering Oregano fits into fewer than 150 over-commented lines of Javascript, so there's plenty of room to play around and make it grow with you.

 [Check out the Getting Started guide to try it out!](/getting-started)